Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture Challenge.md

 ---
 # Route to Value
 ### Purpose:
-### Duration: 1 hour
+### Duration: 45 minutes

-6. The next step is to make sure that we being **realistic**.
+1. The next step is to make sure that we being **realistic**.
 The following questions can be used as a start point:

     - What is the maximum that should be paid to solve this problem​?
     - What are the major steps required to deliver the ideal​?